The Complete Guide to A/B Testing

 - Heatmap and session recording.
 These methods offer visibility on the way that users interact with elements on a page or between pages.

-Recommended tools for conversion optimization:
+Recommended solutions for conversion optimization:

-How to find A/B test ideas
+How to find A/B test ideas?

 - be linked to a clearly discerned problem that has identifiable causes